saisamala/ansible-playbooks/README.md

 ## Nginx Server:
 - Installed Nginx server
 - Started Nginx server
-- Copied the index.html to the webservers
+- Copied the index.html from main system to the webservers